MicrosoftDocs/customer-insights/ci-docs/segments.md

 ## Schedule segments

 Segments can be refreshed based on the [scheduled system refresh](schedule-refresh.md), weekly, monthly, or refreshed manually on demand.
+The default is every scheduled system refresh.
 You might want to schedule last season's segments or segments that don't change often on a slower cadence such as monthly to avoid unnecessary processing time.
-The default is every scheduled system refresh.

 ### Prerequisites for automatic refresh of a segment

 - A [system refresh must be scheduled](schedule-refresh.md).
 - The segment must have the type **Dynamic** or **Expansion**. **Static** segments *won't* be refreshed automatically.
-- The custom schedule for a segment must correspond to the system refresh schedule.
+- The custom schedule for a segment must coincide with the system refresh schedule.
   > [!NOTE]
   > If the system refresh date is changed after you have scheduled custom schedules for your segments, your segments won't run.
 Change your segments to match the new system refresh schedule or change the system refresh schedule back.

-### Create refresh schedules for segments
+### Create custom refresh schedules for segments

 Define refresh schedules for one or more segments.
 The currently defined schedule is listed in the **Schedule** column of the segment list.